trailofbits/cargo-unmaintained/README.md

 - The above conditions never consider a "leaf" package (i.e., a package with no dependencies) unmaintained.

+- Of the 45 packages in the RustSec Advisory Database _not_ identified by `cargo-unmaintained`, 3 do not build, 13 are leaves, and 4 were updated within the past 365 days.
+The remaining 25 were not identified for other reasons.

 ## Output

 `cargo-unmaintained`'s output includes the number of days since a package's repository was last updated, along with the dependencies that cause a package to be considered unmaintained.